Table of Contents

 If you want to tap into the primitive part of your cat’s brain, you can’t go wrong with prey electronic cat toys.
 These toys resemble a cat’s natural prey items, mimicking the sounds, movements, and smells.
 (Okay, so they smell like catnip – but cats adore catnip) You’ll get a kick out of watching your cat or kitten tackle their new toys like a pro.
 They may even present their “kill” at your feet in triumph!

 Do you have a senior cat?
 You still want to engage their play behavior, but rough and tumble electronic cat toys might be too much.
 Our Pets provides the perfect solution.
 This soft mouse toy emits a squeaking sound each time your cat bats at it, encouraging further play.
-The plush exterior feels similar to genuine mouse fur, further engaging your cat’s hunting instincts.
+In addition, the plush exterior feels similar to genuine mouse fur, further engaging your cat’s hunting instincts.
 Best of all, this electronic cat toy won’t break the bank.

 Downsides?
 Some people found the squeak too quiet to entice their cats.
 Others fell on the opposite side of the spectrum: that high-pitched noise got annoying FAST.
 We have one of these (ironically, gifted to the cat that doesn’t hear 100%), and it’s obnoxious.
 Even a glancing touch sets the squeaker off, and even after SEVEN years, it’s still going strong.